Alien: Romulus: Home media

 Alien: Romulus was released through digital download on October 15, 2024, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on December 3, by Sony Pictures Home Entertainment.
 The Blu-ray versions include deleted scenes and behind-the-scenes featurettes.
 The film also received a limited release on VHS on the same date, making it the first installment in the series to receive an official release on the format since Alien vs. Predator (2004), as well as the first major Hollywood film to do so since 2006.

-The film ranked No. 7 on iTunes and No. 5 on Fandango at Home for the week ending October 28, 2024.
-Alien: Romulus retained its No. 1 position on both the Circana VideoScan sales chart, which tracks combined DVD and Blu-ray Disc sales, and the dedicated Blu-ray Disc sales chart for the week ending December 14, 2024.
-It also remained No. 1 on the 4K disc chart.
-The film was the top-selling physical media title for December 2024, according to Circana's VideoScan.
-It spent two weeks at No. 1 after its release on December 3, 2024.
-The film also topped the 4K disc chart and retained the No. 1 spot on both the combined DVD and Blu-ray sales charts.
+In the United States, following its premium digital release on October 15, Alien: Romulus ranked No. 7 on iTunes and No. 5 on Fandango at Home's weekly digital sales and rental chart for the week ending October 28.
+On physical media, the film ranked No. 1 on Circana's VideoScan combined DVD and Blu-ray Disc sales chart, as well as the dedicated Blu-ray Disc sales chart, for the week ending December 7.
+High-definition formats accounted for 72% of first-week unit sales, including 27% from standard Blu-ray and 45% from 4K Ultra HD.
+The film also ranked No. 1 on the 4K Ultra HD disc sales chart.
+The film retained its No. 1 position on the VideoScan combined sales chart for the week ending December 14 and also remained No. 1 on the 4K disc chart.
+For December 2024, Alien: Romulus placed No. 1 on Circana's Top 10 physical media titles list.
+For the year, the film ranked twenty-third on Circana VideoScan’s Top Selling Titles on Disc (DVD and Blu-ray combined) of 2024.
+It achieved a sales index of 24.61, with Blu-ray formats accounting for 68 percent of total unit sales, including a 37% share from 4K Ultra HD.
+The film also placed twelfth on the Top Selling Blu-ray Discs of 2024 and fifth on the Top Selling 4K Ultra HD Blu-rays of 2024.
+In 2025, Alien: Romulus ranked forty-ninth on Circana VideoScan's Top Selling Titles on Disc.
+The film recorded a sales index of 14.37 relative to the year's top-selling title.
+Blu-ray formats accounted for 68% of total unit sales, including a 36% share from 4K Ultra HD.

-Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that Alien: Romulus was watched for 325 million minutes from November 18—24, 2024.
-The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that Alien: Romulus was the third most-streamed program from November 21—27, 2024.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that Alien: Romulus was watched for 325 million minutes from November 18—24, 2024.
+The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, calculated that it ranked as the third most-streamed program between November 21—27.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, announced that Alien: Romulus was the tenth most-streamed horror film in Canada during the Halloween period between October 1, 2022, and October 13, 2025.